plone/documentation/intro/index.rst

 Plone-the-Band `broke up in 2001 <http://en.wikipedia.org/wiki/Plone_%28band%29>`_, but Plone-the-Software lives on.

 Plone is pronounced in the same manner as the word "grown".
-It is not spelled out when you say it, and is not an abbreviation for anything.
+It is not spelled out when you say it and is not an abbreviation for anything.